Energy company reviews

 By Sarah Ingrams

-Utility Warehouse brands itself the discount club and offers energy bundled with other utilities.
+Utility Warehouse brands itself the discount club and offers energy bundled with broadband, home phone and mobile.
 Is it the best energy firm for you?

 Utility Warehouse doesn’t advertise heavily, but relies on agents and customer recommendations instead.
 Its 40,000 partners (or agents) are given incentives to sign up new customers.